 An interview is a two-way process.
 You have to be as happy to work there as they are to have you.

 If in an interview, you pretend to be the type of person you think the company wants to see, you might end up in a job you don’t like, and you won’t stay in this position.

 Basically, they’re going to find out who you are eventually.

 It’s impossible to keep up a fake persona forever.
 You spend around 40 hours per week in work.
 For many of us, it’s many more.
 The mask will slip and they’ll find out that you are (in my case) a sarcastic nerd and a bit quiet.

 Everyone has a “work-me” and a “home-me”.
 However, being a completely different person in the office is going to take a toll eventually.
 We’re not saying that you should let it all loose in the interview but be your “work-self”.

 If you’re a naturally funny person, show it.
 If you’re highly detail oriented, show that.
 Go with your own personality.

 However, there are disclaimers

-What I mean by “be yourself” is “don’t try to second guess who the interviewer wants you to be”.
+What we mean by “be yourself” is “don’t try to second guess who the interviewer wants you to be”.
 It’s impossible to guess anyway and the ideal person to be is you!

-I experienced that interviewing for Verify.
-We had a chat about Battlestar Galactica and then talked about the things I am passionate about in recruitment – candidate experience being the top of my list in terms of importance.
-I let my natural enthusiasm for what I feel are the important values in recruitment show and they turned out to mesh well with Verify values.
-And here I am, one year later!
+We focus on that when interviewing for Verify.
+We have chats about Battlestar Galactica and then talk about the things that cause us to passionate about in recruitment – candidate experience being the top of our list in terms of importance.